niemopen/niem-naming-design-rules/ndr6src.md

 * an information resource published on the web
 * an API for a system or service

-NIEM is potentially useful for any mechanism that transfers a package of data across a system or organization boundary.
-(Within a system, NIEM may be useful when data passes between components belonging to different developer teams.)
+NIEM is potentially useful for any data sharing mechanism that transfers data across a system or organization boundary.
+(Within a system, NIEM may be useful when data passes between system components belonging to different developer teams.)

 The primary purpose of a NIEM-based data specification is to establish a common understanding among developers, so that they can write software that correctly handles the shared data, hence "machine-to-machine".
-(NIEM-conforming data may also be directly presented to human consumers, and NIEM can help these consumers understand what they see, but that is not the main purpose of NIEM.)
+(NIEM-conforming data may also be directly presented to human consumers, and NIEM can help these consumers understand what they see, but that is not the primary purpose of NIEM.)

 Data sharing in NIEM is implemented in terms of messages, message formats, and message types.
 These are illustrated in [figure 3-1](#fig3-1).

 * [message](#def) - a package of data shared at runtime; an instance of a [message format](#def) and type
-* [message format](#def) - a definition of one syntax for the messages of a [message type](#def)
+* [message format](#def) - a definition of a syntax for the messages of a [message type](#def)
-* [message type](#def) - a definition of the information content in equivalent [message format](#def)s
+* [message type](#def) - a definition of the information content in equivalent [message formats](#def)

 <figure>
   <img src="images/m2mShare.png" alt="figure" style="zoom:100%"/>
   <figcaption><a name="fig3-1">Figure 3-1: Message types, message formats, and messages</a></figcaption>
 </figure>

 A message designer turns information requirements into a [message type](#def), then turns a [message type](#def) into one or more message formats.
-Message devleopers then use a [message format](#def) to implmement software that produces or consumes conforming messages.
+Message developers then use the message type and message format to understand how to implmement software that produces or consumes conforming messages.

 ### 3.1.1 Messages

 In NIEM terms, the package of data shared at runtime is a [message](#def).
 This data is arranged according to a supported [serialization](#def).
-(At present, these are XML and JSON; others may be added later.)
-The result is a sequence of bits that represent the information content of the [message](#def).
-[Figure 3-2](#fig3-2) shows a simple [message](#def) in XML and JSON, each of which is a request for a quantity of some item.
+The result is a sequence of bits that represent the information content of the message.
+[Figure 3-2](#fig3-2) shows two messages with the same information, one serialized in XML, the other in JSON.
+Each message is a request for a quantity of some item.
 (In all examples, closing tags and brackets may be omitted, and long lines may be truncated.)

 ```
 <msg:Request                                                            | {